-- The default size of the view is the size of the image, or 0x0 if image is None. - If an explicit width or height is specified, the size of the image will be fixed in that axis, and the size in the other axis will be determined by the image's aspect ratio. - If an explicit width and height is specified, the image will be scaled to fill the described size without preserving the aspect ratio. - If an ImageView is given a style of flex=1, and doesn't have an explicit size set along its container's main axis, it will be allowed to expand and contract along that axis. - If the cross axis size is unspecified, it will be determined by the image's aspect ratio, with a minimum size in the main axis matching the size of the image in the main axis. - If the cross axis has an explicit size, the image will be scaled to fill the available space so that the entire image can be seen, while preserving its aspect ratio.
+- The default size of the view is the size of the image, or 0x0 if image is None. - If an explicit width or height is specified, the size of the image will be fixed in that axis, and the size in the other axis will be determined by the image's aspect ratio. - If an explicit width and height is specified, the image will be scaled to fill the described size without preserving the aspect ratio. - If an ImageView is given a style of flex=1, and doesn't have an explicit size set along its container's main axis, it will be allowed to expand and contract along that axis, with the size determined by the flex allocation. - If the cross axis size is unspecified, it will be determined by applying the image's aspect ratio to the size allocated on the main axis. - If the cross axis has an explicit size, the image will be scaled to fill the available space so that the entire image can be seen, while preserving its aspect ratio.
 Any extra space will be distributed equally between both sides.